Maxim-Mazurok/google-api-typings-generator/gapi.client.secretmanager-v1beta2/readme.md

 );
 ```

-After that you can use GKE Hub API resources: <!-- TODO: make this work for multiple namespaces -->
+After that you can use Secret Manager API resources: <!-- TODO: make this work for multiple namespaces -->

 ```typescript